Follow

 To set up a consultation, call me at (917) 742-2624 during business hours or email me.

-In my prior article, Overcoming Guilt and Shame About Feeling Depressed - Part 1, I began this discussion by defining major depression, the most common depression that people experience.
+In my prior article, Overcoming Guilt and Shame About Feeling Depressed - Part 1, I began this discussion by discussing the most common depression that people experience.

 Depression: Overcoming Guilt and Shame About Feeling Depressed